 There is no indication that this plant is invasive, even in very conducive climates.

-Persian Shield also makes an excellent houseplant year-round in any climate.
+Persian Shield makes an excellent houseplant both indoors and outdoors year-round in any climate.

 This pretty purple plant is a great choice for a rain garden, as a colorful addition to an outdoor garden, and as an excellent plant in persistently damp, shady areas in the landscape.